LouisDeMilleville/ChatGPTToAPI/README.md

 # How can i use it ?

-⚠️ This bot has been developped and tested on Linux (Ubuntu 22.04 & 24.04).
+⚠️ This server has been developped and tested on Linux (Ubuntu 22.04 & 24.04).
 It should work on Windows and other systems since it uses Python and Chromium, but you may have to do some adjustements ⚠️

 You will need python and pip first, if it's not already installed.